RocksLabs/kvrocks-operator/test/e2e/README.md

 2. Installs kruise of version `1.4.0`.

-3. Installs the kvrocks-operator in the `kvrocks` namespace.
+3. Installs the `kvrocks-operator/kvrocks` in the `kvrocks` namespace.
+If you wish to customize the namespace, ensure that the namespace mentioned in the [YAML file](../../examples/standard.yaml) matches the one specified in the config file.

 If you want to run the e2e test in a deployed cluster, you can use the following config file: